Irving helps Nets beat Knicks 113-109 after blowing big lead

 Knicks: Randle was just 5 for 15 and finished with 14 points and 11 rebounds. … Mitchell Robinson started at center after missing the opener with a sprained right ankle.
 He had six points and seven rebounds.

-Nets: DeAndre Jordan, who signed along with Durant and Irving, had seven points and 11 rebounds after finishing with just two points and three rebounds in his debut. … Joe Harris scored 13 points.
+Nets: DeAndre Jordan, who signed along with Durant and Irving, had seven points and 11 rebounds after finishing with just two points and three rebounds in his debut. … Harris scored 13 points.

 BRONX CHEER